The journey to Charco Azul is as stunning as the destination.

 Patillas

-Where the mountain and the coast meet.
+Where the mountains and the coast meet.

 Carite State Forest